A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Derived Completion of Schemes and Categories

-Let $\C$ be an idempotent complete stable $\infty$-category, with a full stable sub-category $\Sf$, which is idempotent complete.
-We refer to such an $\Sf$ simply as \emph{localizing} sub-category of $\C$.
+Let $\C$ be an idempotent complete stable $\infty$-category, with a full stable subcategory $\Sf$, which is idempotent complete.
+We refer to such an $\Sf$ simply as \emph{localizing} subcategory of $\C$.
 Inspired by \eqref{eqn:algebraizable_perfect} we make the following definition for the \emph{completion of $\C$ at $\Sf$}.
 Proposition \ref{prop:affine_completion} below compares this definition with the derived completion of rings.

 \begin{definition} The completion $\C_{\widehat{\Sf}}$ is defined to be the idempotent closure of the \emph{essential image}

 of the functor sending $\Gg \in \C$ to the presheaf\footnote{Recall that $\Ind(\C)$ can be realized as the $\infty$-category of limit-preserving functors $\C^{\op} \to \Sp$.} $\F \mapsto \Hom(\F,\Gg)$. \end{definition}